jstoebel/critical_response_talk/slides.md

 name: gtc

 ???
 - I want to quickly give a shoutout to the podcast Greater Than Code which is a weekly, panel style podcast which talks about the human side of tech.
-- They put a call out for guest contributors to their blog and because they seemed so nice on the show I decided to submit an article which eventually became this talk.
-- Were it not for this podcast I wouldn't be standing here right now giving my first full length conference talk.
-- Check them out!
+I'm a panalist and we get into topics like this all the time.
+Check it out!

 ---
 name: resources